How to Get From Fiumicino Airport to Rome

 The FR1 metropolitan service connects Fiumicino Airport with the stations of Roma Trastevere, Roma Ostiense, Roma Tuscolana and Roma Tiburtina.
 The service also stops at many other stations within Rome's metropolitan area and goes as far as Fara Sabi

 Terravision provides bus service from Fiumicino to the Roma Termini station, which is Rome’s public transport hub, located right in the city center.
-The buses leave every thirty minutes, take about fifty five minutes, and cost 4 euro one way.
+The buses leave every thirty minutes, take about fifty-five minutes, and cost 5.8 euros one way.
 The bus does make a stop in Fiumicino center before proceeding on to Rome so only consider this option if you are in no particular hurry.
 You will need transportation from the Termini station in Rome to your ultimate destination so be sure to take the time and cost of this into consideration.

 Terravision airport transfers: Europe's leading low cost shuttle bus connecting airports to city centres.
 Book your airport transfer online now, special online discounts available!
 Express shuttle bus operating airport transfers in London and Rome.